madetech/blog/posts/silos.md

 ## Prescribed solutions

-Applying a top-down approach to decisions about "how are we going to build this solution" as well as "what is the most vital problem that we need to solve".
+Applying a top-down approach to decisions about "how are we going to build this solution?" as well as "what is the most vital problem that we need to solve?".
 Controlling every detail of a solution in a top-down fashion removes freedom from software delivery teams.
 Lack of liberty makes it less desirable or necessary for cross-functional teams to emerge (through interdepartmental collaboration).
 Moreover, this freedom is key to the production of truly innovative and uncomplicated solutions.
 Managers should not need to be involved in every single minutia of detail, only that the software delivery teams are solving the most pressing strategic issues.

 ## Passing the buck